r-dbi/r-dbi.org.old/content/blog/dbi-1-final.md

 +++
+author = "Kirill Müller"
-date = "2017-05-06"
+date = "2017-05-15"
 draft = false
 weight = 180
-title = "Improving DBI – a retrospect" description = "Summary of the \"Improving DBI\" project"
+title = "Improving DBI: A Retrospect" description = "Summary of the “Improving DBI” project"
 +++

 The "Improving DBI" project, funded by the R consortium, started about a year ago.